Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-3.md

 }
 ```

-Now we can't forget to actually import the `Navbar` component into our `Layout` component so we render it on the screen!
+We can't forget to actually import the `Navbar` component into our `Layout` component so we render it on the screen!

 ```tsx
 // app/Layout.tsx